ctmm-initiative/ctmmweb/inst/app/help/8_occurrence.md

 - See `level.UD` in [ctmm::plot.telemetry](https://ctmm-initiative.github.io/ctmm/reference/plot.telemetry.html) for details of `Occurrence Distribution Contours`.
 - You can input a series of comma separated values like `20, 50, 95`.
-Empty input or "NA" will turn off the contours.
-- If input is empty, no contour will be displayed.